-First please don’t panic.
-80% of problems with the microscopes can be solved in minutes.
+Firstly, please don’t panic.
+80 per cent of problems with the microscopes can be solved in minutes.

 If there is oil on the air lens and your sample looks blurry:

-Clean the lens first with 100% Ethanol this should remove the oil
+Clean the lens first with 100 per cent Ethanol.
+This should remove the oil.

 If you have accidentally crashed the objective into your sample:

-Please come and tell BALM staff immediately and stop using the microscope.
-If this happens after hours - switch off the microscope and put a sign on it to warn others.
+Please tell BALM staff immediately and stop using the microscope.
+If this happens after hours, switch off the microscope and put a sign on it to warn others.

 If the software has stopped working properly:

 Check the amount of data you have in your account.
-If its more than your quota simply delete the old stuff and make more room If you have room but the software isn’t working then quit the software and restart the software If this doesn’t work then switch off the computer, switch off the hardware and reset from the beginning.
+If its more than your quota simply delete any old data and make more room.
+If you have room but the software isn’t working then exit and restart the software.
+If this doesn’t work then switch off the computer, switch off the hardware and reset from the beginning.
 You will have to wait for the lasers to cool.
 If you are resetting the system please leave the mercury lamp on.

-BALM's mission is to provide an imaging resource for the Blizard Institute and QMUL with cutting edge tools.
+BALM's mission is to provide an imaging resource for the Blizard Institute and Queen Mary with cutting edge tools.